iterative/dvc.org/content/docs/studio/self-hosting/installation/k8s-helm.md

 ### DNS

 Create a DNS record pointing to the external IP address of your ingress controller.
-This hostname will be used for Studio.
+This hostname will be used for DVC Studio.

 ## 1. Create a namespace

-We'll install Studio and related components in a dedicated `studio` namespace.
+We'll install DVC Studio and related components in a dedicated `studio` namespace.
 Let's create it now:

 ```cli
 $ kubectl create namespace studio